 - Well those who protect this system of conservatism and corporatism love lauding us with such flowery titles.

-noun[mass noun] • archaic Back to top
+noun[mass noun] archaic

-late Middle English: the noun from Old French laude, the verb from Latin laudare, both from Latin laus, laud- 'praise' (see also lauds).
+Late Middle English: the noun from Old French laude, the verb from Latin laudare, both from Latin laus, laud- 'praise' (see also lauds).